Who Was James J. Hill?

-The quintessential rags-to-riches American story is embodied by Canadian James Hill, born on September 16, 1838, near what is now Guelph, Ontario.
+Hill was born on September 16, 1838, near what is now Guelph, Ontario.
 His father was sporadically employed as a hired hand on farms but Hill was able to get good schooling in his youth at Rockwood Academy, where the headmaster waived the tuition.
 The death of his father when he was 14 meant Hill had to leave school to work while his mother ran an inn.
 He secured work with a grocer while studying with the Rev. William Wetherald, who taught Hill mathematics and English.
 His aptitude for algebra and geometry would serve him well in his later career.

 Determined to be an animal trapper and fur trader, Hill moved to the United States when he was 17.
 After a brief stint as a clerk in Kentucky, where he learned bookkeeping, he settled in St. Paul, Minnesota, working for a steamboat company.